 Please stop and think about what you are feeding your dog.

-We have not fed kibble for over 10+ years.
-Due to the increased amount of recalls and deaths, we
+I have fed a raw based diet for over 15+ years.
+Due to the increased amount of recalls and deaths, I

 cannot in good faith recommend any type of packaged dog food either dry or canned.
 You can properly feed a puppy from a baby into adulthood without feeding a processed dry or canned food.